ZubairMohamed/WebjetUI/README.md

 - In the search window search for `prettier`.
 Alternatively navigate to `Languages & Frameworks > JavaScript > Prettier`.
 - Enable the option `Automatic Prettier configuration` and click the checkbox `Run on save`.
 You may need to restart your IDE for changes to apply.
 - For a video guide you can follow this tutorial https://youtu.be/V3Sf4j-nevI?si=xN_Xwu3r9zha6G1m

+### Manually run prettier using node
+- Open the terminal and cd into the root of this project
+- Run the command `npx prettier . --write` and prettier will automatically reformat all of the code in this project based on our settings and config files.

 ## Design Decisions and Limitations